xwdsh1446546640/my-academic-website/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Delong Chen (陈德龙) received the B.S. degree of computer science in {{< staticref "https://en.hhu.edu.cn/" "newtab" >}}Hohai University{{< /staticref >}}, Jiangsu, China in 2021.
+Delong Chen (陈德龙) received the BSc degree of computer science in [Hohai University](https://en.hhu.edu.cn/), Nanjing, China in 2021.
-Under the supervision of {{< staticref "https://cies.hhu.edu.cn/_s97/2013/0508/c4122a54931/page.psp" "newtab" >}}Prof. Fan Liu{{< /staticref >}}, he published 5 papers during his undergraduate.
-He is currently a research assistant in Hohai University and a research intern at {{< staticref "https://en.megvii.com/" "newtab" >}}MEGVII technology{{< /staticref >}}.
+He is currently a research assistant in Hohai University and a research intern at [MEGVII technology](https://en.megvii.com).
-His research includes computer vision, music information retrieval, multimodal learning, unsupervised learning and self-supervised learning.
+His research includes multimodal deep learning, music information retrieval, unsupervised learning and self-supervised learning.

 🎶 Delong Chen is also passionate about music performance and composition.
 He was awarded a violin performance diploma from the {{< staticref "http://en.ccom.edu.cn/" "newtab" >}}Central Conservatory of Music{{< /staticref >}}.
 He served as the head of the Hohai University Orchestra in 2019-2020.